-- 1 Working capital loans from State Bank of India is secured by way of hypothecation and first pari passu charge on stocks of sugar, molasses, consumable stores / spares, industrial alcohal, book debts and other current assets of the company, second pari passu charge with other working capital lenders on entire fixed assets and all other movable and immovable assets of the company (existing & future) and personal guarantee of two Directors. - 2 Working capital loan from Punjab National Bank is secured by pledge of stock of Crystal sugar, second pari passu charge with other working capital lenders on entire fixed assets and all other movable and immovable assets of the company (existing & future) and personal guarantee of three Directors. - 3 Working capital loans from HDFC Bank Ltd. is secured by way of hypothecation and first pari passu charge on entire present and future current assets of the Company, second pari passu charge with other working capital lenders on entire fixed assets and all other movable and immovable assets of the company (existing & future) and personal guarantee of three Directors.
+Working capital loans from State Bank of India, Punjab National Bank, HDFC Bank Ltd. and Yes bank Ltd. are secured by way of hypothecation and first pari passu charge on stocks of sugar, molasses, consumable stores / spares, industrial alcohal, book debts and other current assets of the company, second pari passu charge with other working capital lenders on entire fixed assets (excluding refinery) and all other movable and immovable assets of the company (existing & future) and personal guarantee of two Directors.